Git-Ashley/client-room/README.md

 ```

 You can also specify the room join url in the constructor ```new ClientRoom({url: '/api/testroom'});``` and use ```clientRoom.join()``` with no Url

+Samples, tutorial and api-docs can be found at https://www.nodeocrat.com/projects/Room